Tipps und Tricks für Entwickler und IT-Interessierte

 uv

-into your CI/CD pipeline: Ensure that your automated build tools use the same virtual environment setup by addinguv
+into your CI/CD pipeline: Ensure that your automated build tools use the same virtual environment setup by adding uv

-commands to your pipeline scripts. - Use
+commands to your pipeline scripts.uv

-in combination withpyproject.toml
+in combination with pyproject.toml

-: If your project usespyproject.toml
+: If your project uses pyproject.toml

-for dependency management,uv
+for dependency management, uv

-uv new | Creates a new virtual environment in the .venv directory. |
+Command Cheatsheetuv new | Creates a new virtual environment in the .venv directory. |

 uv activate | Activates the virtual environment. |